Sales Strategy

 The Negative Reverse

-When they're hesitant: "To be honest, we might not be the right fit.
+When they seem hesitant: "To be honest, we might not be the right fit for everyone.
 Let me ask you a few questions to see if this even makes sense..."

 The Third-Party Story

 When discussing sensitive topics: "I was talking to a client in [similar industry] last week, and they mentioned [similar challenge].
-They said [specific pain point].
 Does that resonate with your situation?"

 The Comparison Question

-"Between [Challenge A] and [Challenge B], which is causing you more headaches right now?"
+"Between [Challenge A] and [Challenge B], which one is causing you more headaches right now?"

 Industry-Specific Discovery Templates